titumozammel/human-energy-economics/README.md

 Time measures availability.

-Human Energy determines how much execution capacity can be created during that available time.
+Human Energy determines how effectively that available time is converted into Execution Capacity.

 Two people may work the same number of hours, yet produce very different outcomes.
 The difference is not time—it is the quality, direction, and sustainability of the Human Energy they apply.